VladVP/Sigma/README.md

 	cd SOIL
 	cmake . -G "Unix Makefiles"
 	make -j10 && sudo make install

-Awesomium is only distributed in binary form.
-Download and run the installer from the [Awesomium website](http://www.awesomium.com/).

 Once all the dependencies are installed, you can build Sigma.